Lush, green forests.

 The long summer nights are wonderful all over Norway, and pretty much endless in Northern Norway between May and July, thanks to the midnight sun.

-It's an incredible feeling when the world around you is quiet and still and your surroundings bathe in a golden hue.
+It's an incredible feeling when the world around you is quiet and still and your surroundings are bathed in a golden hue.

 Stunning beaches